Individuals who benefit from this course and certification are those who:

 How much does the course cost?

 This course costs $700, and you have access to the course materials for three months.
 If you need more time with the materials, you may request a one-month extension at no charge.
-Subsequent access is charged at a rate of $65 per month for maximum of six months.
+Subsequent access, if requested, is charged at a rate of $65 per month for maximum of six months.